Sociology... then AI? A data scientist's journey and insights

 • How will the solution scale from proof-of-concept to enterprise deployment?

-"We have the extremely strong conviction that, despite all the facilitations we have today to deploy GenAI solutions, and it's becoming easier and easier, these projects are not IT projects as many believe," he states.
-"We have the conviction at Agilytic that GenAI models remain above all data projects."
+"At Agilytic, we have the extremely strong conviction that, despite all the facilitations we have today to deploy GenAI solutions (and it's becoming easier and easier), these projects are not IT projects.
+We firmly believe that GenAI models remain above all data projects."

 One encouraging development is the growing public sector support for AI adoption among businesses.
-Both the Walloon and Brussels regions offer substantial financial assistance to help organizations overcome the initial barriers to AI implementation.
+Both the Walloon and Brussels regions offer substantial financial assistance to help organizations overcome the initial barriers to AI implementation:

-Programs like "Start IA" support diagnostic phases and roadmap development, while initiatives such as the Walloon region's "Tremplin IA" can finance up to €40,000 in proof-of-concept development, with 70% public funding.
-For Brussels-based companies, Innoviris offers specific support for generative AI projects.
+• The Walloon region's "Tremplin IA" can finance up to €40,000 in proof-of-concept development, with 70% public funding.

 These programs recognize a fundamental truth: the biggest barrier to AI adoption isn't technical capability but rather the financial and organizational risk of initial experimentation.